Uniform Civil Code

-This draft also creates hopes for the LGBTQIA+ community in India as it does not differentiate between individuals based on their gender, or sexual orientation.
-Same-sex marriages are not recognised legally by any applicable law in India till now.

-Personal laws were first framed during the British Raj, mainly for Hindu and Muslim citizens.
+Personal laws were first framed during the British Raj, mainly for Hindu and Muslim subjects.
 The British feared opposition from community leaders and refrained from further interfering within this domestic sphere.
-Indian state of Goa was separated from India due to colonial rule in the erstwhile Portuguese Goa and Damaon, retained a common family law known as the Goa civil code and thus being only state in India with a uniform civil code till date.
-Following India's independence, Hindu code bills were introduced which largely codified and reformed personal laws in various sects among Indian religions like Buddhists, Hindus, Jains and Sikhs while exempted Christians, Jews, Muslims and Parsis, being identified as distinct communities from Hindus.
+The Indian state of Goa was separated from British India during the colonial rule in the erstwhile Portuguese Goa and Daman, retained a common family law known as the Goa civil code and thus was the only state in India with a uniform civil code prior to 2024.
+Following India's independence, Hindu code bills were introduced which largely codified and reformed personal laws in various sects among Indian religions like Buddhists, Hindus, Jains and Sikhs but they exempted Christians, Jews, Muslims and Parsis.